geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 # Data Model

-This page documents the data model intended to satisfy the beta release requirements.
+This page documents the data model intended to satisfy the 1.0 release requirements.

 ## Entities